In Depth Baby Product Reviews Led by a Pediatrician

 LATCH and Manual Storage

-A slot on the bottom of the Mesa base keeps it away from messes but means you have to uninstall the seat to access it, which feels like a mistake and a hassle to new parents with quick questions.
+A slot on the bottom of the Mesa base keeps the manual away from messes, but accessing it requires uninstalling the seat, which feels like a mistake and a hassle to new parents with quick questions.
 The LATCH connectors retract into cubbies.
 The strap retracts independently, but you must help guide the connectors.
-It works really well and has a nice design.
 The connectors have an orange pull tab for quick retrieval.

 uppababy mesa v2 - the mesa v2 earned a respectable performance score for comfort and...